Semi-topologization in motivic homotopy theory and applications: Motivic descent for -B.G. presheaves

-is converted into a homotopy Cartesian square of simplicial sets (pointed simplicial sets, spectra) after applying $E$.
-A presheaf with the B.G. property is called a B.G. presheaf.
-An important technical result in the $\A^1$-homotopy theory of Morel and Voevodsky is the following \emph{Nisnevich descent theorem} (\cite[Proposition~3.1.16]{MV}):
+into a homotopy Cartesian square in $\Spc$, $\Spc_{\bullet}$, or $\Spt$.
+Recall the following (see \cite[Proposition~3.1.16]{MV}, \cite[Theorem~1.3, Corollary~1.4]{Jardine}), which gives a necessary and sufficient condition for a Nisnevich fibrant replacement to be an object-wise weak-equivalence.

-\begin{thm} A (pre)sheaf of simplicial sets (pointed simplicial sets, spectra) $E$ on $\Sm_S$ is B.G. if and only if every Nisnevich fibrant replacement $f: E \to F$ is an object-wise weak-equivalence.
-A Nisnevich local weak-equivalence $E \to F$ of B.G. (pre)sheaves of simplicial sets (pointed simplicial sets, spectra) is an object-wise weak-equivalence. \end{thm}
+\begin{thm}[Nisnevich descent theorem] A presheaf $E$ on $\Sm_S$ of objects in $\Spc$, $\Spc_{\bullet}$, or $\Spt$ is B.G. if and only if every Nisnevich fibrant replacement $ E \to F$ is an object-wise weak-equivalence.
+A Nisnevich local weak-equivalence $E \to F$ of B.G. presheaves of objects in $\Spc, \Spc_{\bullet}$, or $\Spt$ is an object-wise weak-equivalence. \end{thm}

-We remark that \cite{MV} proved this result for sheaves.
-The presheaf version and the analogous result for the presheaves of spectra can be found in \cite[Theorem~1.3, Corollary~1.4]{Jardine}.
-This result is important because it gives a necessary and sufficient condition for a Nisnevich fibrant replacement to be an object-wise weak-equivalence.
-It is a crucial ingredient in many applications in motivic homotopy theory.